rednafi/rednafi.com/content/python/dependency_management_redux.md

 ...
 ```

-Once the lock files are generated, you're free to build the application in however way
+Once the lock files are generated, you're free to build the application in however way you
-you see fit and the build process doesn't even need to be aware of the existence of
+see fit and the build process doesn't even need to be aware of the existence of `pip-tools`.
-`pip-tools`.
-In the simplest case, you can just run `pip install` to build the
+In the simplest case, you can just run `pip install` to build the application.
+Check out
-application.
-Check out this working [example][fastapi-nano] that uses the workflow
-explained in this section.
+this working example[^7] that uses the workflow explained in this section.

 ## In libraries

-While packaging libraries, I pretty much want the same things mentioned in the
+While packaging libraries, I pretty much want the same things mentioned in the application
-application section.
-However, the story of dependency management in reusable libraries
+section.
+However, the story of dependency management in reusable libraries is a bit more
-is a bit more hairy.
-Currently, there's no standard around a lock file and I'm not aware
+hairy.
+Currently, there's no standard around a lock file and I'm not aware of a way to build
-of a way to build artifacts from a plain `requirements.txt` file.
-For this purpose, my
+artifacts from a plain `requirements.txt` file.
+For this purpose, my preferred build backend
-preferred build backend is [hatch].
-Mostly because it follows the latest standards
+is hatch[^5].
+Mostly because it follows the latest standards formalized by the associated
-formalized by the associated PEPs.
+PEPs.
 From the FAQ section of the hatch docs:

 > *Q: What is the risk of lock-in?*

 > *A: Not much!
 Other than the plugin system, everything uses Python's established
 > standards by default.
-Project metadata is based entirely on [PEP 621]/[PEP 631], the
+Project metadata is based entirely on PEP-621[^6]/PEP-631[^8], the
-> build system is compatible with [PEP 517]/[PEP 660], versioning uses the scheme
+> build system is compatible with PEP-517[^9]/PEP-660[^10], versioning uses the scheme
-> specified by [PEP 440], dependencies are defined with [PEP 508] strings, and
+> specified by PEP-440[^11], dependencies are defined with PEP-508[^12] strings, and
 > environments use virtualenv.*

 However, it doesn't support lock files yet:

 > *The only caveat is that currently there is no support for re-creating an environment
 > given a set of dependencies in a reproducible manner.
 Although a standard lock file
-> format may be far off since [PEP 665] was rejected, resolving capabilities are coming
+> format may be far off since PEP-665[^13] was rejected, resolving capabilities are coming
 > to pip.
 When that is stabilized, Hatch will add locking functionality and dedicated
 > documentation for managing applications.*